-If you want seedlings that not only grow, but absolutely thrive, this easy mix is for you.
-The problem with most pre-mixed bags of seed starting medium is that they are peat based (not the best option if you're concerned about the environment) and contain little, if any, nutrition for your growing seedlings.
+If you want seedlings that not only grow but thrive, this easy mix is for you.
+The problem with most pre-mixed bags of seed starting medium is that they are peat-based (not the best option if you're concerned about the environment) and contain little, if any, nutrition for your growing seedlings.
 Traditional wisdom says to transplant your seedlings as soon as their first true leaves appear, but who wants to keep messing with seedlings, transplanting more than you have to?
 Forget it.
 This soil-less mix contains everything you need to not only get your seedlings off on a good start but also to keep them growing strong and sturdy.

 Basic Seed Starting Mix

 Mix the first three ingredients, then sprinkle the greensand into the mix and combine.
 This ensures that the greensand is evenly distributed throughout the mix.